 Find other shops closer to your U.P. destinations using our store locator.
 Several places also ship to you!

-Try these other unique U.P.
-Valentine’s Day ideas
+Try These Other Unique U.P.
+Valentine’s Day Ideas

-It is hard to narrow it down to the top six ways to spend Valentine’s Day in Michigan’s Upper Peninsula, so we have a few more quick ideas for you!
+It is hard to narrow it down to the top ways to spend Valentine’s Day in Michigan’s Upper Peninsula, so we have a few more quick ideas for you!

-Have a happy, romantic Valentine’s Day, and come back next year for more romantic journeys together!
+Have a happy, romantic Valentine’s Day and come back next year for more romantic journeys together!

 Share with Us